elhusseiniali/styx/README.md

 # Setup Guide

-1. Copy the contents of config.example.toml to config.toml inside the config module and follow the instructions (only needed for customization):
+1. Copy the contents of config.example.toml to config.toml inside the config package and follow the instructions (only needed for customization):
     ```bash
     cd config
     cp default_config.toml config.toml